salvatore-ferrone/salvatore-ferrone/personalsite/content/posts/etidal/index.md

 ### How to interpret the stellar streams?

 Are stellar streams good traces of GC orbits?
-Fig. 1 and 3 from Montuoiri et al 2008
+Fig. 1 and 3 from Montuori et al 2008

 What about internal structure of the streams?
 Clumpy streams in a smooth dark halo: the case of Palomar 5